Skip to main content

 Kube Proxy

-Cilium’s use of eBPF and XDP means we’re not reliant on iptables, so we can actually disable the kube-proxy altogether.
+Cilium’s use of eBPF and XDP means you're not relying on iptables, so you can disable the kube-proxy altogether.
 You’ll need to do this with kubeadm and through Cilium’s deploy.

 --set kubeProxyReplacement=probe